 A “Hardened Windows” configuration

 requires at minimum two partitions/logical drives (a “%SystemDrive%”, and a Data drive), and two removable external drives.
 All data must be kept separate from the operating system, out of harm’s way on a separate partition/logical drive.
 Data should be duplicated (copied or imaged) to an external drive, cloud storage or both at least daily.
 Having two separate HDD’s/SSD’s for this separation is better than partitioning a single large HDD/SSD, but this is not always possible on a laptop or Micro-PC.
 The external drives (drive dock, eSATA or USB connection) are necessary in order to keep your drive images offline and secure.
 Connect an external drive only for backup purposes, and disconnect it when those are completed.
 Two external drives are for redundancy, a requirement to be considered fully Hardened Windows, and should be connected for backup purposes only, then disconnected.
 For even greater security, one could take one's broadband modem offline during the imaging process, then reconnect after completion.
+In my case I have only a switch connected to my modem/router, and the rest of my network is connected to the switch, so that I can disconnect the switch and keep the rest of my network live but offline.
 Offline storage of drive images/data backups is the only storage considered truly protected.

 For Users folders/files, Windows 10 has the option of relocating the contents of most of the User folders to a different logical drive or HDD/SSD.
 Right-click the folder and select Properties.
 If it has a location tab, the contents are moveable.
 For my primary installation I set up all the pertinent folders in my Users logical drive for each user, then went through each folder's location tab and navigated to the new location in my Users logical drive (Windows will create the new location folders for you, but I chose to create them myself).
 Moving most programs and Users data to separate logical drives allows Windows to live quite comfortably in a 100GB logical drive.
 I advise never run routinely as a member of the Administrators group; run routinely as a Standard User, and leave the Administrators group profile signed off except for those specific purposes which require being signed in as a member of that group.